natalieagus/50002/docs/Hardware/f_fsm.md

 **Conclusion:** Both tables have the same abstract functionality: which is a lock that unlocks once we key in the right password (`011`).
 We can implement this lock either as a Moore or a Mealy machine.

 {: .note}
-*One apparent difference is that a Mealy machine takes less number of states to implement, and a Moore lock machine takes 1 cycle *slower* to **unlock** than a Mealy lock machine.
+One apparent difference is that a Mealy machine takes less number of states to implement, and a Moore lock machine takes 1 cycle *slower* to **unlock** than a Mealy lock machine.
 We will compare the pros and cons on each machine further in the later section.

 ## [Building a State Machine](https://www.youtube.com/watch?v=efLcdpqlAyI&t=987s)

 We can build an FSM using Flip-Flops or registers, and combinational logic units such as using ROMs, or multiplexers among others.
-At first, we can transform the Moore Machine truth table in the previous section, pasted here again for easier reference, into its boolean equation form:
+At first, we can transform the Moore Machine truth table in the previous section.
+Here it is for your reference:

 $$
 \begin{matrix}